radumg/AEC-hackathon-Dynamo-Workshop/00-DevelopmentInDynamo/00-Introduction.md

 Dynamo is one of the tools on the AEC that has gained attraction in a very short time for multiple reasons, like its open-source nature, easy to use and its ability to enhance Revit functionality.

 Apart from the general *out of the box* use, Dynamo allows us to extend and improve existing functionality, or even add our own custom tools.
-These can be done through different methods, varying in difficulty.
+This can be done through different methods, varying in difficulty.

 ### Advantages